NordicSemiconductor/pc-ble-driver/Installation.md

 ##### [Go to compile `pc-ble-driver` from source](#Compiling-pc-ble-driver-from-source) if you have not done that yet.

-Two additional flags must be passed to CMake to create project files for connectivity firmware.

-* `COMPILE_CONNECTIVITY=1`
-* `CONNECTIVITY_VERSION=<version>`

-> `COMPILE_CONNECTIVITY` is set to 1 to enable compiling connectivity firmware.
->
-> `CONNECTIVITY_VERSION` defines a version for the compiled connectivity firmware.

-The HEX files are available in the `hex/sd_api_v<x>` folder after compilation.
-They include the SoftDevice and the connectivity application.

 Make sure the following environment variables are set:
 * `VCPKG_ROOT`
 * `GCCARMEMB_TOOLCHAIN_PATH`